firebolt-db/godocs/docs/Guides/using-the-sql-editor/using-the-sql-workspace.md

 ---
 layout: default
-title: Using the SQL workspace
+title: Using the SQL editor
-description: Learn how to navigate and use the SQL workspace to work with your Firebolt database.
+description: Learn how to navigate and use the SQL editor to work with your Firebolt database.
-parent: General reference
+parent: Guides
 has_children: true
 has_toc: false
 ---

-# Using the SQL workspace
+# Using the SQL editor
 {: .no_toc}

 * Topic ToC
 {:toc}

-The Firebolt Manager has a SQL workspace that you use to edit, run, and save SQL scripts and view query results.
-Each database in Firebolt has a SQL workspace.
-When you open the SQL workspace for a database, you see the saved scripts and state for that particular database.
+The Firebolt Manager has a SQL editor that you use to edit, run, and save SQL scripts and view query results.
+Each database in Firebolt has a SQL editor.
+When you open the SQL editor for a database, you see the saved scripts and state for that particular database.

 ## Dark mode